hashicorp/terraform-website/content/source/docs/enterprise/run/index.html.md

 - A "Queue Plan" button, in the upper right.
 - A "Runs" link, which goes to the full list of runs.
-- A "Current Run" link, which goes to the most recent _completed_ run.
-(Completed runs are in an "applied," "discarded," "needs confirmation", or "plan errored" state.)
+- A "Current Run" link, which goes to the most recent active run.
+(This might not be the most recently initiated run, since runs in the "pending" state remain inactive until the current run is completed.)

 ![runs list](./images/runs-list.png)